Xmodal/autonomX-proto/README.md

-Prototypes for the Dynamic Light project.
+Prototypes for the AutonomX project.

 Unless stated otherwise, the prototypes in this repository are in the public domain.